All CFL salaries are paid in Canadian dollars, which fluctuates in value on the foreign currency exchange.

 The 2002 CBA provided for $6,000/player for the Grey Cup losing team and $12,000/player for the winning Grey Cup team.
 There was no agreement to share the game's net proceeds.

 The travel allowance for CFL players is defined in Article 25 of the Collective Bargaining Agreement.
-In 2010 to 2013 the daily travel allowance is $115 for each day travelling for a pre-season, regular season, playoff or Grey Cup game.
+For the term of the 2014 CBA the daily travel allowance is $115 for each day travelling for a pre-season, regular season, playoff or Grey Cup game.

 The allowance is reduced by $30 for travelling days where the team provides a meal and by $50 on departure or return days where the departure time occurs after or before 12:00 noon respectively.
 See the CBA for the full details of the exceptions.

 For comparison, this was higher than the base NHL per diem (Article 19 of the NHL-NHLPA 2013 CBA [pg 128]) established in 2013.

 Introduced in 2019, the CFL has a football operations employee and salary cap.
 The cap for 2019 and 2020 was $2.588 million and limits coaches to 11 and other football operations staff to 14, excluding doctors and athletic therapists.
 Fines are in place for teams that exceed the cap and the loss of draft picks occur after exceeding the cap by $100,000.
 Personal fines are also possible, though in the first year, teams were self-reporting and only team fines were a possible punishment.
 Initial reports stated a coach limit of 11, football operations staff limit of 17, and total expenditures capped at $2.738 million.
 The cap was enacted to control the fastest expense growth area across the league, which outpaces revenue growth.